ky-ler/moviepass/README.md

 Create movie lists and share them with your friends.

-Created using MVC architecture, user authentication, and [TMDB's API](https://www.themoviedb.org/).
+Created using MVC, user authentication, and [TMDB's API](https://www.themoviedb.org/).

 > I have taken the live site down and uploaded images of the site below